Joaodss/Midterm-Project-Banking-System/README.md

 Notes: All the values are optional and will only take effect if they exist.
 Account status should only be used on checking, student, and savings accounts.
-Minimum balance should only be used on checking and savings accounts.
+The minimum balance should only be used on checking and savings accounts.
-Credit Limit is specific to credit cards.
+The credit limit is specific to credit cards.
 Maintenance Fees are specific to checking accounts.
-Interest rate should only be used on savings accounts and credit cards.
+The interest rate should only be used on savings accounts and credit cards.
 The specific values of savingsAccountInterestRate and creditCardInterestRate must be used for each one separately.

 ### Transactions